raghvendra5688/INV_Analysis/README.md

 In the Data/Others/ folder, please unzip the me_net_full.Rdata.gz file.

-In the Data/PRECOG/ folder, please put the es_list1.rds and es_list2.rds files (where are these files present/how do we get the said files?) for performing the validation on PRECOG repository.
+In the Data/PRECOG/ folder, please put the es_list1.rds and es_list2.rds files from Mendeley Data for performing the validation on PRECOG repository.

 Run the misc_figures.R in scripts/ folder for validation results on the PRECOG repository.